 Plant clinics are opportunities for members of the public to get help and information for solving gardening problems.
 If you would like a plant or insect identified or a disease diagnosis, bring as much information to the plant clinic as possible, including plant samples or photographs.

-Mondays, 9 AM to 1 PM from March 7th thru October 24th in the lobby of the Clallam County Courthouse, 223 E. 4th Street, Port Angeles
+Mondays, 9:30 AM to 12:30 PM from March 13th thru October 16th at the WSU Extension Office in the Clallam County Courthouse, 223 E. 4th Street, Suite 15 Port Angeles

-During the winter, plant problems can be brought into the Extension Office in the Clallam County courthouse, Monday through Friday, 9 AM to noon and 2 PM.
-Plant clinic questions can be submitted to us at email@example.com.
-Call the Master Gardener Help line at anytime of year: 360-417-2514.
+During the winter, plant problems can be brought into the Extension Office in the Clallam County Courthouse, Monday through Friday, 9 AM to 2 PM.
+Also, plant clinic questions can be submitted to us at firstname.lastname@example.org or you can call the Master Gardener Help Line anytime of the year: 360-417-2514.

 Some Questions You Might be Asked